enzo-project/enzo-e/doc/source/devel/hydro_infrastructure.rst

      * Quantities in both the primitive map and integration map should NOT be aliases of each other.
 They should be deepcopies instead.

-  3. Map of temporary cell-centered for tracking the total change in a quantity over a timestep.
+  3. Map of temporary cell-centered values for tracking the total change in a quantity over a timestep.

      * This map holds key-array pairs named for all integration quantities.
 For each (partial) timestep, these arrays are used